PedroPini/Algorithms/memoization/README.md

 Here we will go with the fibonacci

 ```
+//creating a decorator of functions
 const memoize = (func) => {
   const results = {};
+  //destructing args to create a key => value cache
+  on the anonymous closure function
   return (...args) => {
+     // 'args' here is the arguments object for memoizedFunction.
     const argsKey = JSON.stringify(args);
     if (!results[argsKey]) {
+    //now we apply the value retrieved from the function to the arg,
       results[argsKey] = func(...args);
     }
     return results[argsKey];